AhmadrezaHamidi/swagger-annotation/README.md

 };
 ```

 A similar approach can also be used to omit obsolete properties from Schema's in the Swagger output.
-That is, you can decorate model properties with the _ObsoleteAttribute_ and configure Swashbuckle to omit those properties when generating a corresponding JSON Schema:
+That is, you can decorate model properties with the _ObsoleteAttribute_ and configure Swashbuckle to omit those properties when generating JSON Schemas:

 ```csharp
 services.AddSwaggerGen(c =>